gfburton/aiabrixen2024/_pages/cfp.md

 We are accepting abstracts for 20-minute presentations, with 10 minutes for questions and discussion.

-Abstracts will be xxx words (not including references, if any).
+Abstracts will be 250–300 words (not including references).
+Please use the APA 7 citation style for references.

 <style>